insapathogenomics/ReporTree/README.md

 #### 2022.09.21 - ReporTree v1.0.0
 This is the first release of ReporTree.
 For those who have already been using this tool, we warn you that ReporTree has suffered a major update in the last few days and we highlight the:
-- _Change in the bahavior of the '-thr' argument_
+- _Change in the behavior of the '-thr' argument_
 Until now, this was a threshold with an "exclusive" behavior, i.e., when specifying '-thr 7', samples at a distance < 7 would correspond to the same cluster.
 In the new version, the behavior of the this argument has been harmonized for all clustering options of ReporTree pipeline, and now this threshold presents an "inclusive" behavior in all of them, i.e. samples at a distance **<= 7** correspond to the same cluster.